F1 Midweek: Is F1 Sending A Message To Max Verstappen?

 Verstappen stomped away from the wreck with Hamilton still in his cockpit.
 Though drivers frequently walk away unhappy from crashes, they do tend to check on other drivers when things look bad.

 And that is the problem with the wreck, and possibly, the reason why the stewards awarded Verstappen a three-place penalty for the next race, the Russian GP.
-What happened on the track had the look of being a racing-incident from one perspective.
+What happened on the track had the look of being a racing incident, at least from one perspective.

 But when revisiting the footage, and being able to view the camera from Hamilton’s car, the story begins to shift.